CES Indian Land: New Branch Makes Big Moves

 Could this job, the biggest one the branch has seen yet, be a peak for CES Indian Land?
 Hardly.

 “You can bet this is only going to open up more doors for us.
-The project and purchasing managers even told me that they had been hesitant to work with us, not sure if we’d be able to do an order of this size,” said Streater.
-“But now we definitely have a shot at even bigger jobs.”
+The project and purchasing managers were hesitant to work with us.
+They didn’t know if we’d be able to do an order of this size,” said Streater.
+“But we did, and now we definitely have a shot at even bigger jobs.”

 Impressively, this success story seems to be a pattern rather than an anomaly for Streater and his team.